History of George Stephanopoulos in Timeline

 Primary Colors: A Novel of Politics

-In 1998, Adrian Lester portrayed the character Henry Burton in the film adaptation of "Primary Colors", which was inspired by George Stephanopoulos.
+In 1998, Adrian Lester portrayed the character Henry Burton in the film adaptation of Joe Klein's novel "Primary Colors".
+The character was inspired by George Stephanopoulos.

 1999: Defamation Lawsuit by Gennifer Flowers

-In 1999, George Stephanopoulos and James Carville were sued for defamation by Gennifer Flowers due to comments Stephanopoulos made about her allegations of an affair with Bill Clinton.
-The suit was dismissed.
+In 1999, Stephanopoulos and James Carville were sued for defamation by Gennifer Flowers over comments made about her allegations of an affair with Bill Clinton.
+Stephanopoulos dismissed her story as "tabloid trash", "garbage", and "crap", but the suit was eventually dismissed.

-In 1999, George Stephanopoulos's memoir, "All Too Human: A Political Education", was published and quickly became a number-one bestseller on The New York Times Best Seller list for five weeks.
-In the book, Stephanopoulos spoke of his depression and how his face broke out into hives due to the pressures of conveying the Clinton White House message.
+In 1999, Stephanopoulos's memoir, "All Too Human: A Political Education", was published and quickly became a number-one bestseller on The New York Times Best Seller list for five weeks.
+The book detailed his experiences in the Clinton White House, including his struggles with depression.

 2001: Marriage to Ali Wentworth

-In 2001, George Stephanopoulos married Ali Wentworth, an actress, comedian, and writer, at the Archdiocesan Cathedral of the Holy Trinity in New York City.
+In 2001, George Stephanopoulos married Ali Wentworth, who is an actress, comedian, and writer.

-In September 2002, George Stephanopoulos became the host of "This Week".
+In September 2002, Stephanopoulos became the host of "This Week", marking a significant step in his journalism career.

 In 2002, George Stephanopoulos and Ali Wentworth welcomed their first daughter.

-In 2003, George Stephanopoulos returned to Columbia University, his alma mater, as the keynote speaker at Columbia College's Class Day.
+In 2003, George Stephanopoulos returned to his alma mater, Columbia University, serving as the keynote speaker at Columbia College's Class Day.

 December 2005: Named Chief Washington Correspondent

-In December 2005, ABC News officially named George Stephanopoulos "Chief Washington Correspondent".
+In December 2005, ABC News officially named Stephanopoulos "Chief Washington Correspondent", recognizing his growing role in the network's news division.

-In 2005, George Stephanopoulos was offered the "This Week" host job after the program's ratings declined.
+In 2005, ABC News executives reportedly offered Ted Koppel the "This Week" host job due to the program's low ratings.

 In May 2007, George Stephanopoulos received an Honorary Doctor of Laws from St. John's University in New York City.